xharris/librarygame/GAME.md

-# TODO NEXT (only one at a time)

-> Turn GetItem state into Behavior Tree sequence
+# TODOS

+> Prevent wandering on a cell containing a station
+> Wander after SitAround is finished

 # build a library